-Reading the code in English sounds like: "Start with n set to 3.
-While n is greater than zero, print the value of n, and reduce the value of n by 1.
-When you get to zero, print Blastoff!"
-So the output is:
+Reading the code in English sounds like this: "Start with n set to 3.
+While n is greater than 0, print the value of n, and reduce the value of n by 1.
+When you get to 0, print Blastoff!"